Prebiotics for Dogs

 Of studies that have determined influential doses of particular prebiotics, it was suggested that 4 to 8 g of fructooligosaccharides and inulin were effective.12

-Figuring out the appropriate product, dose, and time period will best be sorted by talking with your veterinarian and keeping them updated on any developments.
+Figuring out the appropriate product, dose, and period will best be sorted by talking with your veterinarian and keeping them updated on any developments.
 For example, constipation or loose stools may indicate an incorrect dosage amount, which your vet can help remedy.9

 What If I Miss a Dose?